Murder of XXXTentacion: Arrests

 Shortly following the announcement of Onfroy's death, the Broward County Sheriff's Office offered a $3,000 bounty for any information leading to the arrest of any suspects.
-Originally, many fans of Onfroy's, numerous internet users and local residents suspected local Florida rappers Soldier Kidd and Soldier Jojo to be the killers of Onfroy due to several suspicious Instagram posts made by the pair with specific details that corroborated with witness reports, but these accusations were later dropped when Dedrick Williams and Michael Boatwright were arrested.

-On June 20, 2018, the Broward County Sheriff's Office arrested 22-year-old Dedrick Devonshay Williams in connection with Onfroy's murder.
+On June 20, 2018, two days after the murder, the Broward County Sheriff's Office arrested 22-year-old Dedrick Devonshay Williams in connection with Onfroy's murder.
 Williams was driving in his silver 2004 Honda before a traffic stop occurred.
 Williams was detained in the car chase that followed.
 Williams was identified by clothing he wore on June 18, which included orange sandals and a white tank top.
 The police matched images from security footage to recent pictures from Williams' Instagram feed, which featured "the same or similar bright orange sandals".
 He was also identified by employees who said they saw him enter RIVA Motorsports to buy a neoprene mask.
 After Williams' arrest, two more active warrants were issued.

-On June 27, 22-year-old Robert Allen was named as a person of interest in the case, and was later arrested on July 26.
+On June 27, 22-year-old Robert Allen was named as a person of interest in the case and was later arrested on July 26.

 On July 5, 22-year-old Michael Boatwright was arrested by the Broward County Sheriff's Office on drug-related charges, but on July 10, Boatwright was visited by detectives while in jail and was presented with his arrest warrant for premeditated first-degree murder.
-Investigators said Boatwright had searched for "accessory to murder" and "XXXTentacion" on his phone's web browser after the murder.
-Police believe that Boatwright was the one who fatally shot Onfroy.
+Boatwright had searched for "accessory to murder" and "XXXTENTACION" on his phone's web browser after the murder.
+The former search term was later revealed by Allen to be because Boatwright was incorrectly reassuring Allen that he could only be charged with accessory to murder since Allen was not the triggerman.
+Boatwright was determined to be the one who fatally shot Onfroy.
 The three men were later indicted by a grand jury, alongside a fourth, for Onfroy's murder.

 On August 7, 20-year-old Trayvon Newsome was arrested.